asarejonas/Portfolio-project/README.md

 - **Contact**: A simple contact form for visitors to get in touch with me.

 Feel free to browse around and explore!

+## Contributing

+Contributions to this project are welcome.
+If you have suggestions for improvements or additional features, feel free to fork the repository and create a pull request.

+1. Fork the project
+2. Create your feature branch (`git checkout -b feature/new-feature`)
+3. Commit your changes (`git commit -m 'Add some feature'`)
+4. Push to the branch (`git push origin feature/new-feature`)
+5. Open a pull request